tanmay-bhat/tanmay-bhat.github.io/content/posts/structs in go for mortals.md

 }
 ```

-### Parsing JSON data with Structs
+### Parsing JSON data with Struct

-In Go, if you have to work with JSON data, say you make a request to an API and get a JSON response, you can parse that JSON data into a struct.
-For example, if you `https://pokeapi.co/api/v2/location-area` returns the following JSON data:
+In Go, you can use structs to parse JSON data.
+For example, if `https://pokeapi.co/api/v2/location-area` returns the following JSON data :

 ```json
 {